Sparkle Crafts

 Sparkle Crafts: Simple Paper Kite

-A Scottish hare, two badgers, and a red kite deliver a message about gratitude in this week’s installment of The Willowbee Tree.
-It's called "Graces."
+A Scottish hare, two badgers, and a red kite deliver a message about gratitude in The Willowbee Tree audio story "Graces," which is what inspired this Simple Paper Kite craft and activity!

 This project is great for small and large hands, and produces a well-flying kite in 15 minutes or less.